4-minute read

 Decoding AI complexity: A leader’s guide to generative AI in the enterprise

-Creating an AI governance board
+Creating a responsible AI governance board

 - Establish AI ethics, privacy, and security standards